 How do you make transfer buffer?

-Transfer buffer typically contains a combination of salt, such as Tris-HCl, and a reducing agent, such as methanol, to help maintain the stability of the proteins during transfer by dissociating SDS from the proteins.
+However, the answer to how to make transfer buffer is simple: it typically contains a combination of salt, such as Tris-HCl, and a reducing agent, such as methanol, to help maintain the stability of the proteins during transfer by dissociating SDS from the proteins.
 Methanol is also important for helping the proteins adhere to the membrane.
 Unlike running buffer, transfer buffer does not contain SDS, as its role is to preserve the proteins and not to denature them.
 The pH of the transfer buffer is usually around 7-8 to ensure optimal protein transfer and stability.

 Transfer buffer should be prepared fresh for each experiment, because its effectiveness can be affected by long-term storage or repeated use.
 To ensure consistency and reliability, purchasing transfer buffer is a great idea.
-Azure Biosystems offers a proprietary transfer buffer that provides improved detection of low-abundance and post-translationally modified proteins.
+Using our proprietary transfer buffer provides improved detection of low-abundance and post-translationally modified proteins.
 The combination of high-efficiency protein transfer and increased protein retention on the membrane amount to more sensitive Western blots.
 Using pre-made transfer buffer allows you to transfer proteins in less than 20 minutes vs. several hours required with traditional, homemade transfer buffers.
-If you’d like to try out Azure Biosystems Transfer Buffer, click the button below for a free sample.

 How many times can transfer buffer be used?